 This information is aimed at people who have been told that their kidneys are failing and that they may need dialysis or transplantation to stay alive.
-We have produced it in a question and answer format and hope you will find it useful and informative.
+It’s in Q&A format, hope you find it useful.

 Like most people, you’ve probably taken your kidneys a bit for granted.
 Realising that you have serious problems is never easy.
-We believe that if you have a good understanding of the function of your kidneys, of what can go wrong, and of what can be done to help you, this will help.
+Understanding of the function of your kidneys, what can go wrong, and what can be done, will help.

 Kidney failure – what is it?

 Our kidneys, we have two usually, have many functions.
 They remove waste products from the blood and also remove excess fluid.
 They do this by acting as a filter, thus producing urine.
 They also help control our blood pressure, the level of minerals in our bones and the production of red blood cells.

 If the kidneys fail the filtering must be done artificially and your blood pressure may have to be controlled by medication.
 End stage renal failure (ESRF) is when kidney function is so bad that you are likely to die within weeks or months unless special treatment such as dialysis or transplantation is given.
 Some recent documents use ‘established renal failure’ (ERF) too.
 This is maybe because they don’t like the sound of ‘end stage’.